henri/spb/README.md

 SPB features built-in support for a growing list of [operating systems](https://github.com/henri/spb/blob/main/README.md#triangular_flag_on_post-compatibility) and [browsers](https://github.com/henri/spb/blob/main/README.md#sunrise-browser-support).

+SPB works from most interactive shells.
+However, keep in mind that development is focused on the fish shell.

 <br/>

 More than just software.
 This project also attempts to be an extensive reference for anyone interested in learning more about web browser basics ; in particular the focus of this projects documentaiton is related to privacy as it relates to web browsers.